Mental health resources

 Lifesaving Support in Times of Crisis

 Due to the success of our campus QPR initiative, UK HealthCare is now offering free suicide prevention training to our Commonwealth of Kentucky community members.
-Join us and Be the One to help prevent suicide.
+In less than an hour, you can learn how to respond to and help a loved one in crisis.
+Take the online QPR training today.
+QPR Saves Lives.

 Sharing Ideas as a Community of Practice